Output Preview is a convenient Adobe Acrobat tool which helps you visually troubleshoot your PDF files before they go to print.

 How is this helpful and how can you avoid overwhelm?
 Let’s say you print your document and an image comes out pixelated.
 By using the Object Inspector in Overprint Preview, you can visually select what printed incorrectly, and find out why.
 Perhaps it was a resolution issue, or had to do with live transparency?
 Using this tool is a great way to troubleshoot — and manage your own expectations (or those of a picky client) before your file gets in your printer’s hands.

 Want help printing your next project?
-PFL’s print consultants will help you get your ideas into stunning print.
+Printing For Less’s print consultants will help you get your ideas into stunning print.
 We’re here 7am-7pm MT Monday through Friday at (800) 930-7978.